Hurricane Preparedness: How to be more prepared for natural disasters.

 - Stock up on liquids and nonperishable foods.

 - Bottled water for drinking, cooking, and washing.
-I save all my older plastic gallon water jugs to fill up from the sink before the storm that way I save money.
+I save all my older plastic gallon water jugs.
+I fill them up from the sink before the storm.
+That way, I save money.

 - Alcohol to pass the time if that is something for you.
 Remember, stores will most likely be closed days after the storm.